istio/istio.io/content/en/news/2019/announcing-1.4/_index.md

 experience of using it.
 Envoy now exits more gracefully on crashes, supports more metrics, and can mirror traffic to a percentage of traffic.
 It reports the direction of traffic and has better configurability for stat patterns.
 Finally, there is a new
 [experimental command](/docs/reference/commands/istioctl/#istioctl-experimental-wait)
-that can tell you when config
-has been pushed to all proxies in the mesh.
+that can tell you when configuration has been pushed to all proxies in the mesh.

 ## Other enhancements